What is a Bankruptcy Exemption?

 Federal Bankruptcy Exemptions vs. State Bankruptcy Exemptions

+In addition to state level exemptions, Congress has enacted federal exemptions.
 Many states allow debtors in bankruptcy to choose between federal bankruptcy exemptions and state bankruptcy exemptions, including New Jersey and New York.
 The choice between federal and state exemptions can be important.
-A New Jersey bankruptcy attorney can evaluate your situation to determine which set of bankruptcy exemptions provide the greatest protection of assets in bankruptcy.
+The idea, of course, is to maximize the debtor’s exempt assets by strategically evaluating whether it is more advantageous to use the applicable state of federal exemptions.
+The more exempt property means the more property that the debtor is able to retain after the bankruptcy.
+It is important to note that a debtor cannot “mix and match”.
+The debtor must choose to use all state exemptions or all federal exemptions.
+Your bankruptcy attorney will evaluate your situation to determine which set of bankruptcy exemptions provide the greatest protection of assets in bankruptcy.

 Federal bankruptcy exemptions are adjusted every three years on April 1.
 The next scheduled change for federal bankruptcy exemptions is on April 1, 2022.
 As of April 1, 2019, some of the common federal bankruptcy exemptions used by debtors include:

-Many items are protected up to their full value, including pensions, most tax-exempt retirement accounts, public assistance, Social Security, unemployment compensation, Veteran’s benefits, and domestic support.
+Many items are protected up to their full value, including qualified pension plans, most tax-exempt retirement accounts, public assistance, Social Security, unemployment compensation, Veteran’s benefits, and domestic support.

 What are the Bankruptcy Exemptions for New Jersey?